anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

-This document defines enhancements to the bootstrapping a remote secure key infrastructure (BRSKI, {{RFC8995}} ) to facilitate bootstrapping in domains featuring no or only timely limited connectivity between the pledge and the domain registrar.
-This specifically targets situations, in which the interaction model changes from a pledge-initiator-mode as in BRSKI to a pledge-responder-mode.
-To support this functionality BRSKI-PRM introduces with a registrar-agent a new component, which facilitates the communication between pledge and registrar during the bootstrapping.
-To support the establishment of a the trust relation between the pledge and the domain registrar, BRSKI-PRM relies on the exchange of authenticated self-contained objects (signature-wrapped objects).
-The defined approach is agnostic regarding the utilized enrollment protocol, employed by the registrar to communicate with the CA.
+This document defines enhancements to the bootstrapping a remote secure key infrastructure (BRSKI, {{RFC8995}} ) to facilitate bootstrapping in domains featuring no or only timely limited connectivity between a pledge and the domain registrar.
+This specifically targets situations, in which the interaction model changes from a pledge-initiator-mode as in BRSKI to a pledge-responder-mode as desribed here.
+To support this functionality BRSKI-PRM introduces a new registrar-agent component, which facilitates the communication between pledge and registrar during the bootstrapping phase.
+To support the establishment of a trust relation between a pledge and the domain registrar, BRSKI-PRM relies on the exchange of authenticated self-contained objects (signature-wrapped objects).
+The defined approach is agnostic regarding the utilized enrollment protocol, deployed by the registrar to communicate with the Domain CA.

 --- middle